 - Form into balls using 1 ½ tablespoons of mixture for each one.
 You should end up with 22 to 24 meatballs.
 Bake for 13 minutes, flip the meatballs, and bake for another 15 to 17 minutes.
 They're done when crisp on the outside, firm, and piping hot in the middle.

 Tip!
-If you have fewer than 22 meatballs, this means they're too large and won't cook evenly.
-Pinch off some of the mixture from larger ones to make additional meatballs.
+If you have less than 22 meatballs, this means they're too large and won't cook through evenly.
+Pinch off some of the mixture from larger ones to create additional meatballs.

 Equipment

 A 1.5 tablespoon cookie scoop comes in handy for creating evenly sized meatballs.
-Or use a measuring spoon and use 1 ½ tablespoons of the mixture for the first two or three meatballs.
-Using those as a guide it's easy to eyeball it for the remainder.
+Or use a measuring spoon and use 1 ½ tablespons of the mixture for the first two or three meatballs.
+Then you can use those as a guide and eyeball it for the rest.

 You'll also need a mixing bowl, fork, baking sheet, and parchment paper or a silicone mat.